 The domestic sphere becomes a place where the inequalities between women are reproduced.
-It remains a "women's place": a place where the alliance of struggles for women's rights is broken.
+It remains a 'women's place': a place where the alliance of struggles for women's rights is broken.
 Confrontation in this environment is established among social classes, with a racial component; a class contradiction without men's participation, because domestic work is cast as 'women's work'.
 Men's place as employers - as well as employees - is quite different from that of women.
 Men have a different status.
-They generally get jobs with defined tasks like a gardener or driver.
-Normally this kind of worker is not referred to as a "domestic worker".
-Nobody says "I have a domestic worker who drives my car".
+They generally get jobs with defined tasks like gardener or driver.
+Normally, this kind of worker is not referred to as a 'domestic worker'.
+Nobody says 'I have a domestic worker who drives my car'.

 Women in general continue to be responsible for reproductive, devalued and subaltern work.
-To escape the trap of the unjust sexual division of work, upper and middle class women employ other women to carry out reproductive work, and pay them for it.
+To escape the trap of the unjust sexual division of work, upper- and middle-class women employ other women to carry out reproductive work, and pay them for it.
 A false idea of autonomy is established for women who employ others: they become employers who can exploit other women, namely their domestic worker.
-This demonstrates only that they have freed themselves from domestic tasks and they escape from confrontation with men, who are exempt from this responsibility in the home and the family.
+This demonstrates only that they have freed themselves from domestic tasks and can escape from confrontation with men, who are exempt from this responsibility in the home and the family.
+To gain this sense they need other women as their domestic workers, who must in turn work to survive.

-This false sense of women's autonomy is found among the privileged classes.
-To gain this sense they need other women as their domestic workers, who must in turn work to survive and submit themselves to precarious working conditions.
-Domestic workers are exposed to unequal divisions of work (racial and sexual) and belong to the lowest socioeconomic levels, in terms of recognition, income, quality of life and rights in the work market, while they have the highest workload in terms of duties.
 This gives rise to tensions between women that have taken shape in recent years in organised reactions to the growing rights that domestic workers have acquired.
-Domestic Employers Unions and Housewife Associations have been created in many cities in Brazil with the purpose of organising and supporting employers' rights.
-This confrontation is going on in a context where the Federal Government is preparing a Proposal for Constitutional Reform (PEC) to equalise domestic workers rights with workers' rights in general.
-The rights that are under discussion would represent a substantial conquest for domestic workers in their struggle for recognition as workers, and include family allowance, payment for overtime, Obligatory Guaranteed Fund for Length of Service (FGTS), unemployment benefits, insurance for work accidents and for Repetitive Strain Syndrome (RSS), night shift supplement, fixed number of working hours - hours/day, and obligatory union contribution.
-This extension of domestic workers rights will increase labour costs by more than 100 per cent, in the opinion of labour lawyers.

-The Employers Union President in the state of São Paulo, Margarete Galvão Carbinato, said in one of Brazil's principal broadsheets, the Folha de São Paulo, that if all the domestic workers rights are approved in the Federal Congress, labour costs will be unsustainable for employers.
-She said: 'our families are not companies; we cannot pay all the costs because domestic work is a different kind of work that doesn't generate any profit'.
-There is a proposal to transform paid domestic work into an outsourced service to be organised by companies.
-According to defenders of this proposal, the end of direct contracting of the domestic workers by the families would be replaced by "professionalisation" of the services given by these workers.
-In defence of this proposal, the city of Schenzhen in China is being cited as an example.
-Talking about this model, Marcio Pochmann, President of IPEA, says:
+Domestic Employers' Unions and Housewife Associations have been created in many cities in Brazil with the purpose of organising and supporting employers' rights.
+This confrontation is going on in a context where the Federal Government is preparing a Proposal for Constitutional Reform (PEC) to equalise domestic workers' rights with workers' rights in general.
+The rights that are under discussion would represent a substantial conquest for domestic workers in their struggle for recognition as workers, and include family allowance, payment for overtime, Obligatory Guaranteed Fund for Length of Service (FGTS), unemployment benefits, insurance for work accidents and for Repetitive Strain Syndrome (RSS), night shift supplement, a fixed number of working hours per day, and obligatory union contribution.
+The Employers Union President in the state of São Paulo, Margareth Galvão Carbinato, said in one of Brazil's principal broadsheets, the Folha de São Paulo, that if all the domestic workers rights are approved in the Federal Congress, labour costs will be unsustainable for employers.
+She said: 'Our families are not companies; we cannot pay all the costs because domestic work is a different kind of work that doesn't generate any profit'.